 - To assess and treat complex patients with SUD, COD and medical disorders, that includes input from primary care and other members of collaborative care team, learning to balance harm reduction approaches with safe and effective psychopharmacology, psychotherapy, and case management

 - To work within a system in a Federally Qualified primary care community-based program, to enhance strengths and mitigate risk while improving SUD/COD and medical care outcomes for their patients.

 Scholarly activity is a major priority for our Addiction Psychiatry fellowship.
 All Fellows are encouraged to review the literature and research topics of interest.
 Fellows are expected to conduct training seminars for junior residents several times a year.
 Fellows are also eligible to attend courses sponsored by the Division on Addictions at Harvard Medical School and educational meetings organized by the Committee on Addictions of the Massachusetts Psychiatric Society.

 There are two major training pathways to purse scholarly activity in our BU/BUMC Addiction Psychiatry Fellowships.
 The first, in our one-year ACGME-accredited Addiction Psychiatry Fellowship, described previously provides up to $1200 per year for educational allowance and travel reimbursement for Addiction Psychiatry Fellows.
 For further information on Fellowship benefits please consult the BMC website www.bmc.org/gme/housestaff/benefits.htm

 There is no required night call for Addiction Psychiatry Fellows or Interprofessional Advanced Fellows.
 Residents and Fellows will be paid for elective night call at BMC during their addiction training.
 These night call options are subject to the RRC mandated 80-hour work week limit, and must be approved by the training program director.
 Trainees are also allowed to moonlight at other sites with approval of the training program director and DIO.

 Our Program participates in the NRMP Match (Medicine and Pediatric Specialties Calendar) and utilizes the Electronic Residency Application Service (ERAS) to process applications.
-Candidates may submit their materials beginning July 6, 2022.

 The following material is required for your application to be considered complete: